Destination Travel Guide

 Be drunk with (lots of) coffee

-For the coffee lovers, Vietnam is famous for its rich, condensed milk-laced coffee that is highly addictive and satisfying.
+For coffee lovers, Vietnam is famous for its rich, condensed milk-laced coffee that is highly addictive and satisfying.
 If you don’t have many things planned, you can simply go cafe hopping in the urban district of Hoan Kiem.

 The Mekong Delta in southern Vietnam offers a vast network of rivers, islands and swamps that are famous for floating markets, khmer pagodas and rustic paddy-planting villages.